 For all its campaigns, Industrious Labs seeks to ensure there is a supportive regulatory framework in place to encourage a low-carbon transition.
 As with its government procurement work, Industrious Labs focuses on US subnational and federal regulation.
 However, unlike its procurement efforts, federal regulation could directly affect international heavy industry by imposing tariffs (e.g., a “carbon border adjustment”) or restricting US importation of high-carbon products (e.g., Chinese steel).

-Industrious Labs generally focuses its efforts on regulations with political support, which suggests to us that this assumption may hold.
-In several of its strategies, Industrious Labs either uses pre-existing regulation and/or plans to employ politically salient framing to pass new supportive regulation.
+Industrious Labs generally focuses its efforts on regulations with political support, which suggests this assumption may hold.
+In several strategies, Industrious Labs uses pre-existing regulations and/or plans to employ politically salient framing to pass new supportive regulations.
 For example, Industrious Labs’ aluminum strategy takes a multi-pronged regulatory approach.
 For one approach, it plans to use the US Environmental Protection Agency’s (EPA) already-established Clean Air Act to require US aluminum smelters to reduce GHG emissions.
-It may regrant money to local groups to conduct their own activities, and/or use its own legal staff to apply legal pressure.
+It may grant money to local groups to conduct their own activities and/or use its own legal staff to apply legal pressure.
 Simultaneously, Industrious Labs plans to partner with advocacy organizations focused on national security and/or labor interests.
 These organizations have experience working with corporations to advocate for trade policies such as tariffs on imported aluminum.

 4. Ensure transition assistance (ensure government transition funding and/or ensure corporations to use existing funding) (high certainty)

-With the recent passing of the Inflation Reduction Act (IRA) and Infrastructure Investment and Jobs Act (IIJA), policy stakeholders have told us it’s highly unlikely that any additional US legislation will be passed in the next few years that provides substantial additional transition assistance to heavy industry.
+With the passage of the IRA and Infrastructure Investment and Jobs Act (IIJA), policy stakeholders have told us it’s highly unlikely that any additional US legislation will be passed in the next few years that provides substantial additional transition assistance to heavy industry.
 Instead, Industrious Labs plans to advocate for policymakers to make more explicit directives that could spur targeted government funding.
-For example, one potential strategy in its aluminum campaign is to engage in insider advocacy with members of Congress to direct the Department of Energy to co-fund commercial applications of zero-carbon inert anode technology (expected to be licensed in 2024).
+For example, one potential strategy in its aluminum campaign is to engage in insider advocacy with members of Congress to direct government funding to co-fund the adoption of zero-carbon inert anode technology (expected to be licensed in 2024).
 This is currently under discussion as part of a broader effort to finance transformative industrial technologies.

-Since the IRA and IIJA acts include substantial funding for heavy industry low-carbon transitions, we expect the success of this assumption to primarily hinge on Industrious Labs’ ability to support heavy industry to take advantage of this existing funding.
+Since the IRA and IIJA include substantial funding for heavy industry low-carbon transitions, we expect this assumption’s success to primarily hinge on Industrious Labs’ ability to support heavy industry in taking advantage of this existing funding.
 For example, the IRA includes a $5.8 billion Advanced Industrial Facilities Deployment Program targeting industrial sectors such as steel, cement, and chemicals to use advanced low-carbon technologies.
-Since funding is already in place, Industrious Labs will focus on advocating to corporations to use this funding and, where useful, provide technical assistance to reduce barriers to access.
-We think this is relatively feasible, since it is mostly “connecting the dots” and doesn’t require additional political influence or financial investment.
+Since funding is already in place, Industrious Labs will focus on urging corporations to use this funding and, where useful, provide technical assistance to reduce barriers to access.
+We think this is relatively feasible since it is mostly “connecting the dots” and doesn’t require additional political influence or financial investment.

-As a rough plausibility check, we developed a cost-effectiveness analysis (CEA) to estimate the costs and impacts of Industrious Labs’ aluminum campaign to secure a major corporate commitment to switch to low-carbon aluminum procurement.
+In 2022, we developed a cost-effectiveness analysis (CEA) to estimate the costs and impacts of Industrious Labs’ aluminum campaign to secure a major corporate commitment to switch to low-carbon aluminum procurement.
 Focusing this CEA on corporate advocacy for one industry means this CEA is likely not generalizable to Industrious Labs’ overall cost-effectiveness.
-Instead, it serves as a high-level sense-check of whether Industrious Labs’ efforts might be highly cost-effective.
-We chose to develop a more specific CEA because we think a CEA of Industrious Labs, overall, would include too many highly subjective guess parameters for us to have any confidence in its results.
+Instead, it serves as a plausibility check of whether Industrious Labs’ efforts might be highly cost-effective.
+We chose to develop a more specific CEA because we think a CEA of Industrious Labs would include too many highly subjective guess parameters for us to have confidence in its results.

 Despite the narrow focus of this CEA, it also includes highly subjective guess parameters and should not be taken literally.
 In particular, we estimated the impact that Industrious Labs’ campaign might have on whether and when a major global automaker commits to low-carbon procurement for its US production, as well as the subsequent effects that commitment might have on the automaker’s global production, the global automotive sector, and the global aluminum industry at large.
 Overall, we think Industrious Labs could plausibly be within the range of cost-effectiveness we would consider for a top recommendation.
-We have low confidence in this CEA, but generally view it as a slight positive input into our overall assessment of Industrious Labs.
-See below for a high-level explanation, and the model itself for additional notes and citations.
+We have low confidence in this CEA but generally view it as a slightly positive input into our overall assessment of Industrious Labs.
+See below for a high-level explanation and the model for additional notes and citations.
 We did not update this CEA in 2023.